FAQ: Korea Travel Info & Tips for First-time Visitors

 If you’d like to know how you can go to Nami Island from Seoul, click here to see our recommended cheap bus transfer that you can book.

 Also read: PRICE WATCH: Korea Travel Essentials

-1. How to apply for a Korean visa in the Philippines?
+1. How do I apply for a Korean visa in the Philippines?

 Yes, this is where it all begins.
 If you are a Philippine passport holder, you'd first need to secure a tourist visa to visit Korea.
 For this, you must prepare the required documents and coordinate with a travel agency that is designated by the Korean Embassy.
-For a fee of around ₱800 or $15 (average), your chosen travel agent will process your Korean visa application for you.
+For an estimate fee of around ₱800 or $15 (average), your chosen travel agent will process your Korean visa application for you.
 There'll be no need to visit the Embassy in Taguig, which proved frustrating and inconvenient for many applicants in the past.
 However, those based in Cebu may still perform a walk-in application.
 More details for Cebu applicants will be found here.

 Here's a quick overview of the accredited travel agencies sorted by location:

 To see the full list of travel agencies and their address, contact numbers, and service fees, read: Applying For a Korean Visa Through an Accredited Travel Agency

 If you are not a Philippine passport holder, you can check here if you'd need a tourist visa to visit Korea.